bluefroguk1/empire-dump/content/Wiki/Music/Rebel March.md

 ---
+IgnoreLinking: False
+Tags: ['Music', 'Marches-Music', 'The-Marches']
+Title: Rebel March
+aliases: ['Rebel_March']
+draft: False
+revision_date: 2016-06-24 16:00:44+00:00
 revision_id: 45304
-revision_date: 2016-06-24T16:00:44Z
-Tags:
-- Music
-- Marches-Music
-- The-Marches
-draft: false
-Title: Rebel March
-aliases:
-- Rebel_March
 ---

-A great song to sing about the March from Dawn - also highly suitable when you want to have a stab at any Marcher that develops airs of being better than the rest of us!
+A great song to sing about the March from [[Dawn]] - also highly suitable when you want to have a stab at any Marcher that develops airs of being better than the rest of us!
 Sheet [[Music|music]] available [http://www.northshield.co.uk/KitsTunes/Rebel%20March.pdf here]
 The first half of each verse is the same every time - so a great one for everyone to join in with, there!
 Original song 'Thaney' by Karine Polwart.
 Words by Jude.